glideroggan/ski/readme.md

 Can also increase their speed by pressing down

 # BUGS
-- put back heightmap rotation, so it looks more "bumpy"
+- ✔️put back heightmap rotation, so it looks more "bumpy"
 - menu showing distance covered needs adjustments, we should calculate meter better
 - menu showing number of crashes, which is not needed
 - skiier left falling is offsetted badly in the sprite